On Language and the Meaning of Words

 For example, if "it is wrong to murder" means something like "don't murder", then the sentence "if it is wrong to murder, then it is wrong to murder Bob" would have to be rendered something like "if don't murder then don't murder Bob", which is grammatical nonsense.
 The consequence of that conditional could easily be rendered as an imperative, something like "if it is wrong to murder, then don't murder Bob".
 But because we cannot substitute "don't murder" for "it is wrong to murder" in the antecedent, it seems that we cannot generally account for all instances of "it is wrong to..." with "don't...", or likewise other moral claims with imperatives.
 (And likewise exhortatives: "if let nobody murder, then let nobody murder Bob" is equally nonsense.)

 My solution to the embedding problem is that it is not the clauses embedded within the conditional that need to be understood as something like an imperative or an exhortative, but rather, it is the entire conditional sentence.
 "If it is wrong to murder, then it is wrong to murder Bob" would mean, on my account, something like "let it be the case that if nobody murders then nobody murders Bob", which makes perfect grammatical sense.

 This also solves another problem in the field of deontic logic, the logic of moral or prescriptive language.
 That problem is called the paradox of gentle murder, or Forrester's paradox, after its inventor James William Forrester.
-The paradox is that if we took the sentence "if you murder, you ought to murder gently" to be true, which would seem a plausible thing to do to many people, ordinary logic would supposedly suggest the absurd conclusion that anytime anyone was in fact gently murdered, not only was it morally permissible, but it was morally obligatory to murder them, and to do so gently.
+The paradox is that if we took the sentence "if you murder, you ought to murder gently" to be true, which would seem to many people a plausible thing to do, ordinary logic would supposedly suggest the absurd conclusion that anytime anyone was in fact gently murdered, not only was it morally permissible, but it was morally obligatory to murder them, and to do so gently.